mattyoung101/tamara/papers/proposal/proposal.typ

 == Fault tolerant computing and redundancy
 The application of triple modular redundancy to computer systems was first introduced into academia by Lyons and Vanderkul @Lyons1962 in 1962.
-Like much of computer science, however, the authors trace the original concept back to John von Neumann .
+Like much of computer science, however, the authors trace the original concept back to John von Neumann.
 In addition to introducing the application of TMR to computer systems, the authors also provide a rigorous Monte-Carlo mathematical analysis of the reliability of TMR.
 One important takeaway from this is that the only way to make a system reliably redundant is to split it into multiple components, each of which is more reliable than the system as a whole.
 In the modern FPGA concept, this